 Highlighting is usually done in conjunction with contouring using darker skin shades to chisel your features, while the lighter shades make you cheekbones pop to create a shape.

-How do you highlight?
+How do you highlight it?

 Well, highlighters are used to reflect light and brighten areas of the face or body where they’re applied.
 Highlighters are usually applied on the cheek, bridge of the nose and chin basically all the places light would hit naturally.
 Most highlighting is usually done in tandem with contouring to make those areas even more prominent..